Xavi Bartolo

-Xavier "Xavi" Bartolo Moliné (born 7 October 1968) is a Spanish retired footballer who played as a forward, and is a manager.
+Xavier "Xavi" Bartolo Moliné (born 7 October 1968) is a Spanish football manager and former player who played as a forward.
+He is the current sporting director of CE Atlètic Lleida.

 Playing career

 Born in Bellver de Cerdanya, Lleida, Catalonia, Bartolo spent several campaigns with the reserves before making his first-team debut during the 1989–90 season, achieving promotion from Segunda División B. After a one-year loan to Tercera División side UD Fraga, he returned to Lleida in July 1991 and was definitely promoted to the main squad.

 Bartolo made his professional debut on 1 September 1991, starting in a 0–3 Segunda División away loss against Celta de Vigo.
 Fourteen days later he scored his first goals in the category, netting a brace in a 3–1 win at UE Figueres.

 Bartolo achieved promotion to La Liga in the 1992–93 campaign, scoring a career-best eight goals in 29 appearances.
 He made his first appearance in the main category on 5 September 1993, starting in a 0–1 away defeat to CD Tenerife.

 Bartolo left Lleida in 1995, and signed for Levante UD in the third division.
 The following January, he joined second level side CD Leganés, but featured rarely.

 In 1996 Bartolo agreed to a contract with Gimnàstic de Tarragona, and retired with the club in 1998 at the age of just 30.